 Infants and young children with acute wheezing are given inhaled bronchodilators and, if the wheezing is severe, systemic corticosteroids (see Treatment of acute exacerbation).

 Children who are unlikely to develop persistent asthma, such as children who do not have atopy or a family history of atopy or asthma, and whose wheezing episodes are relatively mild and infrequent can usually be managed with only intermittent inhaled bronchodilators used as needed.
-Most young children with more frequent and/or severe wheezing episodes benefit from maintenance therapy with bronchodilators and anti-inflammatory drugs (eg, inhaled corticosteroids) as used for asthma (see Asthma : Treatment).
-However, although chronic use of a leukotriene modifier or low-dose inhaled corticosteroid decreases the severity and frequency of wheezing episodes, it does not alter the natural history of the disorder.
+Most young children with more frequent and/or severe wheezing episodes benefit from maintenance therapy with bronchodilators as needed and anti-inflammatory drugs (eg, inhaled corticosteroids) as used for asthma (see Asthma : Treatment).
+However, although chronic use of a leukotriene modifier or low-dose inhaled corticosteroid decreases the severity and frequency of wheezing episodes, it does not alter the natural course of the disorder.